 The BEC is responsible for approving credit facilities and major investments within authorised limits set by QCB guidelines and the Board's internal risk and exposure limits.
 Further, the BEC is responsible for approving strategies, plans, budgets/objectives and policies, procedures and systems as well as reviewing the performance of the Bank.

 The BEC is required to meet at least six times a year and two members of the committee comprise a quorum.
-The BEC met a total of eight times during 2022 (taking into account meetings of the former committees prior to September 2022).
+The BEC met a total of 12 times during 2023.

 BAC